About beyou

 We aim to provide a safe, private, environment where everyone can just be themselves while spending time with like-minded people.

 Our service provides social support for the LGBTQIA+ community through group peer support meet-ups, offering a safe and inclusive environment to connect with others.
-These meet-ups encourage open conversations, shared experiences, and mutual support, helping individuals build a strong sense of community and belonging.
+These meet-ups encourage open conversations, shared experiences, and mutual support, helping to build a strong sense of community and belonging.

 Beyou is managed by TVPS